michaeldmcqueen/resources.gmt.com-website/_staffing_resources/summer-staff/project-leader.md

 * Visit project sites daily to check in with partner organization contacts and encourage crews.
 This requires confidence in driving a vehicle each day to various work sites
 * Take pictures of participants at project sites daily
 * Run media for morning and evening programs
-* Oversee lunch line distribution
+* Coordinates the morning lunch process and pickup
 * Build and maintain positive relationships with local partner organizations throughout the summer, visiting each organization weekly and communicating with frequently
 * Train, lead, and support volunteer(s) as they assist in site visits
+* Lead evening hospitality tasks
 * Support fellow summer staff and assist in other areas of camp to deliver an unforgettable mission trip experience for all participants

 ###### Physical Requirements